KwonSnow/kwonsnow.github.io/_posts/2019-10-17-Practical-DFT-1.md

 <p><span class="math inline">\(\mathbb{L} \vec{\varphi}=-4 \pi \mathbb{O} \vec{n}\)</span></p>
 따라서 이제 목표는 Poisson's equatoin을 푸는 것 = 주어진 density로 potential을 구한다. 이것의 해는
 <p><span class="math inline">\(\hat{\bar{\varphi}}=\mathbb{L}^{-1}(-4 \pi \mathbb{O} \hat{\vec{n}})\)</span></p>
+p에서의 sample value phi_p는 linear transform on computational representation 으로부터 구할 수 있다.
+The kernel for the representation  are these values of basis functions?
 <p><span class="math inline">\(\varphi_{p}=\varphi\left(r_{p}\right)=\sum_{\alpha} \hat{\varphi}_{\alpha} b_{\alpha}\left(r_{p}\right)=\sum_{\alpha} I_{p \alpha} \hat{\varphi}_{\alpha}\)</span></p>
-p에서의 sample value phi_p는 linear transform on computational representation 으로부터 구할 수 있다.
-The kernel for the representation then are these values of basis functions?
 여기서 coulmn vector 형식을 유지하면서
+I want this to look like a standard matrix vector multiply this two indexed objects (b_alpha and r_p) should applear before the one indexed object (summation?) and when it does the alpha should appear as the second index. my definition to index this (b_alpha * r_p) should carry p first and alpha second and I need some name for this matrix.
+For historical reaons, I call that, I.
+This is a vector of sample value for phi can be obatained by taking the matrix of basis function values which I call it I times expansion coefficients for phi.
 <p><span class="math inline">\(\vec{\varphi}=\mathbb{L} \widehat{\varphi}\)</span></p>
 <p><span class="math inline">\(\vec{n}=\mathbb{I} \hat{\vec{n}}\)</span></p>
 <p><span class="math inline">\(\mathbb{J}=\mathbb{I}^{-1}\)</span></p>